 - Briefly, the plan nominates 8 key sites (from 35) along the Maribyrnong river (between Avandale Heights to Flemington racecourse) for habitat development.

-- Habitat is planned to be deployed within the next 2 months.
+- Habitat is planned to be deployed shortly, once contractors are appointed.

 - Habitat to predominantly consist of natural woody structures with elements of concrete structures used for the in-water stability.